2022 National Counties Championship: Final

 The final featured the teams which finished with the most points in each Division One, Lincolnshire and Berkshire.
-It began on 4 September 2022 at Sandwell Park with the result being a victory for Berkshire by an innings and 69 runs.
+It began on 4 September 2022 at Sandwell Park with the result being a victory for Berkshire by first innings lead in a drawn match.
 Berkshire won their ninth title, with the five being won in the last seven years, whilst Lincolnshire's most recent victory was in 2003.